tomchaplin/tableau-nested-filter-production/README.md

 # Notice

 The Tableau Extension API is not my work.
 All files under `NestedFilter/` is my work which is owned by Imperium Risk.
-The latter, is NOT provided under the MIT License.
+The latter is NOT provided under the MIT License.

 # Tableau Extensions API
 [![Tableau Supported](https://img.shields.io/badge/Support%20Level-Tableau%20Supported-53bd92.svg)](https://www.tableau.com/support-levels-it-and-developer-tools)